ygweric/ygweric.github.io/_posts/2016-1-15-My-Resume.md

 ---
 layout: post
-published: true
+published: false
 title:  "My English Resume"
 date:   2016-1-15 00:00:00 +0700
 categories: job
 tags:
 - job
 ---

 ### Personal Statement *Simple*

-**Held a New Zealand's Working Holiday Visa, will arrive NewZealand in 20/4/2016, I intend to get the long-term period and eventually skilled migration.**
+**Held a New Zealand's Working Holiday Visa, will arrive Auckland, New Zealand in 20/4/2016, I intend to get the long-term period and eventually skilled migration.**

 **My IELTS score is brand 6 in 2014, and better now, So you don't need to worry about my English level.**

 Eric Yang, male, born in 1989, Chinese, got Bachelor of Computer Information Science from Xuchang University in 2012.

-I've worked in Beijing for five years, have a 1-year Java Web development experience, 2-year of Android development experience, 4-years of iOS development experience, 2-years of project management experience.
-I will arrive NewZealand at Aril 2016 with Working Holiday Visa, and intend to find an IT related work, then get a long-term work visa, and intends to skilled migration.
+I've worked in Beijing, China's Silicon Valley, for five years, have a 1-year Java Web development experience, 2-year of Android development experience, 4-years of iOS development experience, 2-years of project management experience.
+I will arrive New Zealand at Aril 2016 with Working Holiday Visa, and intend to find an IT related work, then get a long-term work visa, and intends to realize skilled migration.

-I like technology, like to learn and use new technologies, in addition to Java Web, Android, iOS, I am also proficient cocos2dx, C/C++, HTML / CSS, Python, etc., of course I can learn and adapt to new environments quickly, like to challenge myself.
+I like technology, like to learn and use new technologies, in addition to Java Web, Android, iOS, I am also proficient cocos2dx, C/C++, HTML / CSS, Python, etc., of course I can learn and adapt to new environments quickly, like to face challenge.

 My IELTS score is brand 6 in 2014, after two years of continuous learning, It should be better than brand 6.
-Good at Listening and Reading, speaking and writing is just OK, I can watch and understand the most of US drama without subtitles, and listen to BBC every day.
+Good at Listening and Reading, speaking and writing are well too, I can watch and understand the most of US drama without subtitles, and listen to BBC every day.
 So you don't need to worry about my English level.

 I'm Cheerful, like to travel, like to learn new things, like sports and fitness, recently fell in love with skateboarding and skiing.
 I like music also, and learned the guitar for a month, but find the music is real too difficult for me, and gave up in the end ...